American University of Malta

-The American University of Malta (AUM) is a private, American-style liberal arts college in Cospicua, Malta.
-It is a co-educational institution and its launch was announced in May 2015.
-The project was intended to regenerate the South of Malta and give said area an economic and social boost.
-Since the proposal was announced, Dock 1 in Cospicua was chosen for the head campus, while extensions are being planned for other sites in Cospicua and Żonqor, Marsaskala.
-It was officially established on 16 September 2016.
+The American University of Malta (AUM) is a private institution offering American-style liberal arts education, located in Cospicua, Malta.
+Announced in May 2015, the university was introduced as part of a broader initiative aimed at supporting the economic and social development of southern Malta.
+Following the announcement, Dock 1 in Cospicua was selected as the main campus site, with additional locations proposed in Cospicua and Żonqor, Marsaskala.
+The university was officially established on 16 September 2016.

-The AUM welcomed their first small cohort of students in September 2017 while their main campus underwent major restoration.
-Once the restoration process of the main campus was finalized in January 2019, the AUM had their official inauguration ceremony in March of that same year.
+The AUM admitted its first cohort of students in September 2017, during the restoration of its main campus.
+The restoration was completed in January 2019, followed by the university's official inauguration ceremony in March 2019.

 History

-On 5 May 2015, the Jordanian entrepreneur Hani Salah and the Government of Malta signed an agreement at Auberge de Castille for the former to set up a private educational institution called the American University of Malta (AUM).
-Initially the university was planned to be located in Spain, but the owner of Sadeen, Hani Salah, was persuaded to establish it in Malta by the then-Prime Minister of Malta, Joseph Muscat.
+On 5 May 2015, Jordanian entrepreneur Hani Salah signed an agreement with the Government of Malta at the Auberge de Castille to establish a private educational institution called the American University of Malta (AUM).
+Initially, the university was planned to be located in Spain; however, then-Prime Minister of Malta, encouraged Hani Salah, owner of Sadeen, to establish the university in Malta.

-The National Commission for Further and Higher Education (NCFHE) officially accredited the AUM on 30 June 2016, after a 14-month process which included financial and academic evaluations.
+The National Commission for Further and Higher Education (NCFHE) officially accredited the AUM on 30 June 2016, after a 14-month process that included financial and academic evaluations.
 DePaul University provided the original curricula of the AUM.